 And I saw heaven open; and behold, a white horse; and He Who sat on it is called Faithful and True and in righteousness He does judge and make war . . .
 And He was clothed with a garment dipped in blood; and His name is The Word of God.
 (Revelation 19:11, 13)

-What is the meaning of the first horse?
-For starters, Jesus does not need to receive a crown, which means GIVEN the power (sometime in the future) to conquer or take control.
+What is the meaning of the first white horse?
+First, Jesus does not need to receive a crown, which means GIVEN the power (sometime in the future) to conquer or take control.
 Christ has ALREADY received the 'crown' of dominion over the entire universe (Matthew 28:18, Mark 14:62, Colossians 2:10, etc.).

 Second, Jesus does not need to conquer anything, as conquering implies a struggle where either side has a chance (however small) of gaining victory.
 Satan has always lost against God and has a zero chance of ever winning even the tiniest of battles!
 He utterly and totally failed to get Jesus to sin just one time!
 In fact, the devil did not have the power to unilaterally lay a single finger against just one person (Job 1 - 2), but instead had to ask God for permission!